someonesdad1/hobbyutil/project_list.rst

 |   Two python scripts to wrap and unwrap text files.
 | `prog/xor.zip <prog/xor.zip>`_ (210)
 |   C++ program to XOR a data file and key file together to encrypt a file.
-| `prog/xref.cpp <prog/xref.cpp>`_ (43)
+| `prog/xref.zip <prog/xref.zip>`_ (67)
-|   A C++ console program that will cross reference the tokens in a set of files -- each token will be listed in alphabetical order with the file it occurs in along with the line numbers it's found on.
+|   A program that will cross reference the tokens in a set of files -- each token will be listed in alphabetical order with the file it occurs in along with the line numbers it's found on.
+A C++ program and a python script (you'll need version 3.7, but you can hack on it a bit to get it to run with earlier python 3 versions) are included that do the same things.

 Science